 Digital technologies are changing the way school systems deliver educational programs to students.
 Calgary Board of Education schools use a variety of technology tools to support the personalization of learning for each student.
-Tech tools include hardware (including laptops, iPads, iPods) and software (like Google Apps for Education, and D2L).
+Tech tools include hardware (including laptops, iPads, iPods) and software (like G Suite for Education, and D2L).

 In addition to the tools listed here, each school may use a wide variety of other tools and technologies to meet the needs of their learners.